W E K A

 Manage the system using the WEKA CLI

-This page provides an overview for WEKA CLI, including the top-level commands, command hierarchy, how to connect to another server, auto-completion, and how to check the status of the cluster.
+The overview of the WEKA CLI includes top-level commands, command hierarchy, how to connect to another server, auto-completion, and how to check the status of the cluster.

 The WEKA CLI is installed on each WEKA server and is available through the weka command.
 It's possible to connect to any of the servers using ssh and running the weka command.
 The weka command displays a list of all top-level commands.